wordplate/wordplate.github.io/docs/installation.md

 </Note>

-#### Laravel Valet
+## Laravel Valet

 If you're using [Laravel Valet](https://laravel.com/docs/7.x/valet) together with WordPlate, you may use our local valet driver.
-Create a file named `LocalValetDriver.php` in the root of your WordPlate project and copy and paste the class below:
+Create a file named `LocalValetDriver.php` in the root of your project and copy and paste the class below:

 ```php
 <?php